mattmakai/fullstackpython.com/source/content/pages/11-misc/1102-development-environments.markdown

 you want can either be done manually or by unit and functional tests.

-## A full development environment example
+## A development environment example
 Here's what I (the author of Full Stack Python,
 [Matt Makai](/about-author.html)) use to develop most of my Python applications.
 I have a Macbook Pro with Mac OS X as its base operating